predyprotocol/predyx/README.md

 ## Architecture

-This project centers around 1 key smart contract and three types of smart contracts: PredyPool, Settlement, Market, and Order Validator.
-The Settlement contract defines how to swap tokens, while the Market and Order Validator contracts define financial products and order types.
+This project features multiple market contracts centered around PredyPool.
+The market contracts define financial products and order types.
 Markets can leverage positions by utilizing PredyPool for token lending and borrowing.

-This architecture is very scalable.
-For example, developers can create new futures exchanges with minimal code.
-Specifically, they gain leverage by connecting to PredyPool.
-By leveraging existing settlement contracts, they can access many liquidity sources and support multiple order types through order validators.
+This architecture is highly scalable.
+For example, developers can create new futures exchanges with minimal code and gain leverage by connecting to PredyPool.

 ### PredyPool.sol